 There is an art to communicating change.
 It’s important to strike a delicate balance of when, what, and how you share change-related information, and to convey it with empathy, decisiveness, and confidence.

-While there isn’t a universal solution for communicating change—especially for these unprecedented times—there are proven ways to lead your workforce through the challenges.
+While there isn’t a universal solution for communicating change, there are proven ways to lead your workforce through the challenges.
 Laying the groundwork for mindful and successful change communications, you can limit the negative effects of change for your workforce, preserve your employer brand, and uphold your organizational values.

 Download the change communications checklist here.